ninjaneers-team/uropa/docs/README.md

 ## Reporting a bug

-If you believe you have run into a bug with urOpa, please open a [Github issue](https://github.com/ninjaneers-team/uropa/issues/new).
+If you believe you have run into a bug with uropa, please open a [Github issue](https://github.com/ninjaneers-team/uropa/issues/new).

-If you think you've found a security issue with urOpa, please read the [Security](#security) section.
+If you think you've found a security issue with uropa, please read the [Security](#security) section.